multicatch/browsermob-proxy/README.md

 ##### <a name="interceptorsRESTapiLPResponseFilter">Response filters</a>

-Javascript response filters have access to the variables `response` (type `io.netty.handler.codec.http.HttpResponse`), `contents` (type `net.lightbody.bmp.util.HttpMessageContents`), and `messageInfo` (type `net.lightbody.bmp.util.HttpMessageInfo`).
+Javascript response filters have access to the variables `response` (type `io.netty.handler.codec.http.HttpResponse`), `contents` (type `io.github.multicatch.bmp.util.HttpMessageContents`), and `messageInfo` (type `io.github.multicatch.bmp.util.HttpMessageInfo`).
 As in the request filter, `messageInfo` contains additional information about the message.

 **Example: Modify response body**